-- S = substitution
+S = substitution

-- T = technical measures
+T = technical measures

-- O = organisational measures
+O = organisational measures

-- P = personal measures
+P = personal measures

 We first check whether hazardous substances can be replaced by less critical substances.
-If this is not possible, technical measures for accident prevention are reviewed and implemented where possible.
+If this is not possible, technical measures for hazard prevention are reviewed and implemented where possible.
 The complete elimination of residual risks through organisational measures and also personal measures are the last two steps in providing our employees with a healthy and safe working environment.
 All employees take part in the annual occupational safety training sessions.
 The manager who keeps a corresponding training record of the measure is responsible for this.
-Work safety committee meetings are also held quarterly, which are required for companies with more than 20 employees in accordance with Section 11 of the Occupational Safety Act (Arbeitssicherheitsgesetz - ASiG).
-Consultation and discussion on a wide range of workplace health and safety and accident prevention issues takes place in these meetings.
-The avoidance of hazards and risks is also reviewed in the annual audits.
+Occupational safety committee meetings are also held quarterly, which are required for companies with more than 20 employees in accordance with Section 11 of the Occupational Safety Act (Arbeitssicherheitsgesetz - ASiG).
+The avoidance of hazards and risks is also reviewed in the annual internal audits.